A large boulder falls from rest off a cliff. Assuming negligible ... | Study Prep in Pearson+

 Multiple Choice

 A large boulder falls from rest off a cliff.
-Assuming negligible air resistance and that the acceleration due to gravity is , how fast is the boulder moving after seconds?
+Assuming negligible air resistance and taking acceleration due to gravity as , how fast is the boulder moving after seconds?

 A